no1xsyzy/fyp/interim.md

 In python language, logging is usually done with its standard library `logging` [@python_logging], which is designed to be "pythonic".
 It enhances simplicity while keeps customizability.
 Logging with this library requires little coding about initiazation.
 Summarizingly say, there is only one line importing the library, and all other lines with logging library has some actual effect, such as setting up log file path or filter some logs out.
 But there are still different ways to logging.
 For example, the famous asynchronous library or framework `tornado` has its own logging system.
 If you use normal `logging`, the asynchronism will be broken.

-Briefly, most existing programming languages are
+Briefly, most existing programming languages are usually hard to log or have too many ways to log.

 ### Inability to Reproduce Problems